rquadri/castle/README.md

 ```

 where each *w_i* is a weight, and each *f_i* is a binary feature
-(i.e. whether the user is logging in using a new device or not).
+(e.g. whether the user is logging in using a new device or not).
 The
 parameter *P* can be interpreted as an attack score, and thresholds
 can be set, e.g. an user account should be frozen if *P* is greater than
 some value *X*, and should be challenged if *P* is greater than *Y* but less